catchupTJC/catchuptjc.github.io/_posts/2020-10-13-(SG)The Eight Sins in Psalm 106 .md

 The contents of Psalm 106 talks about the 8 kinds of sins the Israelites committed.

-v7-47 talks about the 8 kinds of sins the Israelites committed from since they left Egypt until they entered the land of Canaan.
+v7-47 talks about the 8 kinds of sins the Israelites committed since they left Egypt until they entered the land of Canaan.

 Of course it doesn’t mean the Israelites only committed these 8 sins when they left Egypt, but it highlights 8 kinds of sins for us to reflect on ourselves.